glenbraun/CollaborativeLicense/README.md

-# Collaborative License
+# Cooperative License
-A license for compensated creative work.
+A license for compensatated work through revenue sharing using smart contracts.

-Projects which use the collaborative license:
+Projects which use the cooperative license:
 * Identify a stream of revenue;
-* Accept a liability along with collaborative work to be paid from the revenue stream;
+* Accept a liability along with contributive effort to be paid from the revenue stream;
 * May accept investment in the form of loans with both principal and interest to be paid from the revenue stream;
 * Relinquish any copyrights for work which has been compensated;
 * Openly share any source materials for public collaboration and encourage derivative projects which accept the terms of the license; and